KevinLeonardoHUB/armiac-pap/README.md

+README.md `For the English Version`
+README.pt.md `For the Portuguese Version`

 # ARMIAC — Intelligent Robotic Hand

 **ARMIAC** is a robotic hand prototype developed as my **Professional Aptitude Project (PAP)** during the 2025/2026 academic year as part of the *Computer Systems Management and Programming* vocational course.